In NC House race, Heggins campaigns on consistency, dedication to human rights - Salisbury Post

 “Now, North Carolina is one of 12 states that has not done this,” she said.

-Using her own experience, Heggins said local governments should have more autonomy and improved laws that allow for more problem-serving from the people local governments serve.
+Using her own experience, Heggins said local governments should have more autonomy and improved laws that allow for more problem-solving from the people local governments serve.

 As mayor and mayor pro tem, she has proposed and supported several measures intended to better racial injustice and policing issues.
-She was vocal about her support to relocate the “Fame” Confederate statue from downtown to a local historic cemetery.
+She was vocal about her support to relocate the “Fame” Confederate statue from downtown.
 And in August, she proposed banning the Salisbury Police Department from using chemical agents, or tear gas, on residents, though the measure went no further than a contentious discussion.

 Additionally, Heggins is helping lead a grassroots effort among local artists to create a mural that represents the city’s diversity.

-Note: Editor’s note: This article was updated Thursday at 1:30 p.m. on Sept.
-3 to make grammatical corrections and clarify that Heggins did not advocate for “Fame” to be relocated to specific location.
-We apologize for the errors.